 Learn About The Advanced Settings In The Google Calendar Integration

 The Google Calendar app offers an array of advanced features so that scheduling can be tailored to the needs of your business.
 For example, you may want the operators to book more than 1 appointment per time slot, or you might want us to send appointment confirmation emails to your customers.
-In this tutorial, you'll learn about:

 - Appointment Padding - With appointment padding, you can include "buffer time" between appointments so that you'll have some time to regroup before your next customer arrives!

 - Multiple Bookings - With this feature, we can book up to 9 appointments per time slot.

 - Cancellation Limits - When it comes to canceling appointments, you can set a limit so that customers are not able to cancel within a certain time frame prior to the appointment.

 - Check for Conflicts - Selecting this feature will allow the system to check for conflicting appointment slots scheduled in your other calendar layers.

 - Saving the Google Calendar Settings - Once you've completed your setup, you'll need to save the configuration.